The 355: Box office

-The 355 has grossed $14.5 million in the United States and Canada, and $13.2 million in other territories, for a worldwide total of $27.8 million.
+The 355 grossed $14.5 million in the United States and Canada, and $13.2 million in other territories, for a worldwide total of $27.8 million.

 In the U.S. and Canada, The 355 was projected to gross $2–7 million from 3,145 theaters in its opening weekend.
 Variety and Boxoffice Pro both said the film would underperform at the box office, in part due to its 45-day theatrical timeframe, the ongoing success of Spider-Man: No Way Home, and the rising spread of the Omicron variant.

 The film earned $1.72 million on its first day, including an estimated $350,000 from Thursday night previews.
 It went on to debut to $4.6 million, finishing third at the box office behind holdovers Spider-Man: No Way Home and Sing 2.
-Audiences during its opening were 56% female, 73% above the age of 25, 40% between 25–44, and 33% above the age of 45.
-The ethnic breakdown of the audience showed that 50% were Caucasian, 21% Hispanic or Latino, 17% African American, and 12% Asian/other.
 The film went on to earn $2.3 million in its second weekend, $1.6 million in its third, $1.3 million in its fourth, and $698,275 in its fifth.
 The 355 dropped out of the box office top ten in its sixth weekend, finishing 23rd with $99,615.

+Audiences during its opening were 56% female, 73% above the age of 25, 40% between 25 and 44, and 33% above the age of 45.
+The ethnic breakdown of the audience showed that 50% were Caucasian, 21% Hispanic or Latino, 17% African American, and 12% Asian/other.

 Critical response

 The 355 garnered negative reviews from critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak reported 76% of audience members gave it a positive score.

-Robbie Collin of The Daily Telegraph described the film as "standard spies-gone-rogue fare repackaged in girl-power wrapping" and "despite the strong cast, this is the film equivalent of a corn-syrup based fizzy drink being passed off as chic in taller, slimmer cans."
+Robbie Collin of The Daily Telegraph described the film as "standard spies-gone-rogue fare repackaged in girl-power wrapping" and "despite the strong cast, this is the film equivalent of a corn-syrup based fizzy drink being passed off as chic in taller, slimmer cans".
 Mark Olson of the Los Angeles Times praised the performances of the cast and the "attempt to acknowledge that these women have, need to have, lives outside their jobs, even with an occupation like international intelligence" but concluded the film "feels familiar and a bit tired.
 Simply having women star in a sluggish iteration of an airport dad-novel espionage-action story is not inspiring on its own."